We have been re-opened since Monday 12th April 2021 in line with government guidelines. The following measures are in place:

 ANIMAL TALKS & EXPERIENCES

-Unfortunately there are no animal talks, shows or encounters at the moment as our pathways are too narrow to ensure social distancing.
+Unfortunately there are no other animal talks as our paths are too narrow for social distancing.
+This will change in accordance to government guidelines.
 However you will be able to access our exclusive video talks on our animals through your phone!

 CATERING & RETAIL

-The Jungle Hut Cafe has been transformed into a take away with covered seating outside.
-There are also other take away outlets available.
+The Jungle Hut Cafe has been transformed into a take away with seating area inside and un/covered seating outside.
+There are also other take away outlets & picnic areas available.

 A spacious Retail Shop is now located in our Dinosaurus Playzone building.